-- -end_exit <0|1> Whether or not to explicitly call exit at bottom of batchsolve.tcl.
-When launched from the command line, the default is to exit after solving the problem in file.
-When sourced into another script, like batchslave.tcl, the default is to wait for the caller script to provide further instructions. - -interface <0|1> Whether to register with the account service directory application, so that mmLaunch (Sec.
+-end_exit <0|1> Whether or not to explicitly call exit at bottom of batchsolve.tcl.
+This option has no effect when the user directly launches batchSolve from the command line.
+It is only useful when other programs (like batchSlave) launch batchSolve and would otherwise be stuck waiting for events that might never arrive.

+-interface <0|1> Whether to register with the account service directory application, so that mmLaunch (Sec.
 6), can provide an interactive interface.
-Default = 1 (do register), which will automatically start account service directory and host service directory applications as necessary. - -start_paused Pause solver after loading problem. - -end_paused Pause solver and enter event loop at bottom of batchsolve.tcl rather than just falling off the end (the effect of which will depend on whether or not Tk is loaded).
+Default = 1 (do register), which will automatically start account service directory and host service directory applications as necessary.

+-start_paused Pause solver after loading problem.

+-end_paused Pause solver and enter event loop at bottom of batchsolve.tcl rather than just falling off the end (the effect of which will depend on whether or not Tk is loaded).
+This option is important if you need to connect an interactive interface to batchSlave to capture its output before it is allowed to terminate.

 -restart <0|1> Determines solver behavior when a new problem is loaded.
-If 1, then the solver will look for basename.log and basename.omf files to restart a previous run from the last saved state (where basename is the "Base Output Filename" specified in the input problem specification).
-If these files cannot be found, then a warning is issued and the solver falls back to the default behavior (equivalent to -restart 0) of starting the problem from scratch.
+Default behavior is equivalent to -restart 0, where the problem solving will be started from scratch.
+With the option -restart 1, the solver will look for basename.log and basename.omf files to restart a previous run from the last saved state (where basename is the "Base Output Filename" specified in the input problem specification).
+If these files cannot be found, then a warning is issued and the solver falls back to the default behavior.
 The specified -restart setting holds for all problems fed to the solver, not just the first.